Animal Adventure Park Update: ‘Relaxed’ April Keeps Tail Up, Giving Birth Today?

 A post shared by Animal Adventure Park (@animaladventurepark) on

-Animal Adventure Park zookeepers and vets noted that April the giraffe seemed to settle down after showcasing all kinds of pre-labor symptoms last week.
+Animal Adventure Park’s zookeepers and vets noted that April the giraffe seemed to settle down after showcasing all kinds of pre-labor symptoms last week.
 However, it looks like April’s body is back to shifting and changing!

 Her calf is back to being very active as well.
 On the Sunday evening update, Animal Adventure Park noted that April’s calf’s movement had “increased” in recent hours.
 Don’t forget, the baby has to move into birthing position before he or she makes a grand, hooves-first entrance!